Vani17/Facemask-detection/README.md

-# Facemask-detection
+# FACEMASKDETECTION-
-Project Done by Vani rao &amp; Satyanarayana
+PROJECT BY Satyanarayana and Vani rao